ASNA/paged-data-class-example/README.md

 > This class requires at least .NET Framework 4.7.2.
 Be sure your project is set to at least that .NET Framework level.

+> This class has a dependency on the `shortid` nuget.org package.
+Download its zip file (with "Download Package") and unzip it (although it doesn't end in `.zip` the package file is a zip file.)
+Then set a reference in your project to its DLL located here:
+> `[your download folder]\shortid.3.0.1\lib\netstandard1.0\shortid.dll`

 The `ASNA.DataGateHelper.PagedData` class provides logic to read through an IBM i file a page at a time using SQL.
 The results of a page read is a strongly-typed collection of objects--typically used to populate a list (ie, a `GridView` in ASP.NET or a `DataGate` in Windows).

 PagedData has two primary underlying enablers